andreasabel/inCode/entry/introducing-the-auto-library.md

 state, because not all of the tests are written yet.
 But the API should be stable and updates before `0.3.x` are going to all be backwards compatible (API-wise) bug fixes or filling in holes.

+[^1]: One could still use a subset of pipes that does not stream effects, but
+    merely values, and *that* does somewhat fill a similar role; this is used in the [mvc](https://hackage.haskell.org/package/mvc) library to build similar
+    applications that *auto* tries to build.
+However, due to mvc's "global state" nature, you lose many of the local statefulness idioms in *auto*, and a lot of *auto*'s benefits and design philosophies go away, for other reasons as well.